 No doubt you have big plans and already have a mental image of your café up and running.
 Write down what you want to achieve with your café and what kind of atmosphere you want to create.
 Start collecting photos, menus and design ideas to provide inspiration for how your café will look, what kind of food you’ll serve, and how you’ll make your customers feel when they walk in the door.
 Having your vision clearly defined will help you be consistent when it comes to choosing a name, deciding on the decor, planning the food, choosing the coffee, picking the cups and defining the way you’ll interact with customers.
-Remember: you can’t please everybody – so make sure you know exactly who it is you’re designing this for.
+Remember: you can’t please everybody – the secret to success is to really understand who it is you’re designing this business for.

 3. Create a detailed business plan

 It’s tempting to skip the business plan.
-“It’s too much work”… “Who’s going to read it”…are the thoughts that come to mind.
+“It’s too much work”… “Who’s going to read it”…are comments we hear all the time.
 In reality, the real benefit in putting together a business plan is less about the final document, and more about the process.
-The process of writing a plan helps you to really understand your local market and get a grip on the numbers you need to make the business successful.
-A business plan will guide you through each stage of developing and managing your coffee shop, and will be a road map for how to structure, run, and grow your new business.
+The process of writing a business plan helps you really understand your local market and take a close look at the numbers you need to make the business successful.
+A business plan will guide you through each stage of developing and managing your coffee shop, and will serve as a road map for how to structure, run, and grow your new business.

 Your business plan should include: